learn-co-curriculum/dsc-the-gradient-in-gradient-descent/README.md

 ## Objectives

 You will be able to:
-- Understand how partial derivatives apply to gradient descent
+- Define a gradient in relation to gradient descent
-- Understand what a gradient is

 ## What is the gradient?